generaltranslation/codex/README.md

 // export OPENAI_API_KEY="sk-..."

 for await (const event of query({
-  prompt: "Explain what JavaScript's Intl object does and write 3 example uses", })) {
+  prompt: "Explain what the JavaScript Intl object does and write 3 example uses", })) {
   if (event.msg.type === "agent_message") {
     console.log(event.msg.message);